Mayank-vermaa/side_projects/README.md

 Navigate to the project folder:

-Follow the setup guide in the respective README.md file of each project.
+Follow the setup guide in the respective README.md file of each.